Policy 615 - Industrial Disability

 615. Industrial Disability

 Employees who are unable to work due to an injury that arises out of and in the course of their employment may be entitled to benefits and leave under the California Worker’s Compensation Act.
+All employees have the right to report work-related injuries and illnesses free from retaliation.
+Santa Clara University expressly prohibits retaliation for reporting a work-related injury or illness.

 Santa Clara University will grant a worker's compensation disability leave to all employees with occupational illnesses or injuries in accordance with state law.
 Leave taken under the worker's compensation disability policy runs concurrently with family and medical leave under both federal and state law.
 In the event a recovering employee is released under "limited duty", a "workplace needs assessment" will be performed to ascertain whether or not the employee may return to work.
 Any change to the job limitations will trigger an additional "workplace needs assessment."